Our top-notch instructors teach proven approaches to natural building.

 INSTRUCTOR

 Katy is the co-founder of the Be the Change Project - an award-winning urban homestead - and has worked with natural materials for over a decade.
-She is a prolific gardener, a certified permaculture designer, urban garlic farmer, former math teacher (10 years), and school designer.
+She is a prolific gardener, a certified permaculture designer with 15 years of hands-on implementation experience, an urban garlic farmer, and a math teacher currently working part-time at a Waldorf School.
 She loves to dance, laugh, create art and pore over seed catalogs while cozied up to the wood stove on long winter nights.
 She and Kyle have two teenage sons who they’ve tried to raise with a deep social and ecological awareness.

 INSTRUCTOR

-Kathleen started natural building with two VersaTerra workshops several years ago and has gone on to teach with us in India, Mexico, Oregon and Nevada.
+Kathleen started natural building with two House Alive workshops several years ago and has gone on to teach with us in India, Mexico, Oregon, California and Nevada.
 She has extensive carpentry experience, is a certified permaculture designer and talented grower, and has over 20 years of public school teaching experience.
 She is an avid reader and writer and is currently building her own off-grid home in Surprise Valley, Nevada.
+Kathleen adds a varied skill set, attention to detail, and clear communication to each workshop.

 INSTRUCTOR

-Jonathan started natural building with a VersaTerra course years ago and has since built and taught with us in India, Mexico, and Nevada and on his own in his hometown of Baltimore.
+Jonathan started natural building with a House Alive course years ago and has since built and taught with us in India, Mexico, Kenya, California and Nevada and on his own in his hometown of Baltimore.
 When not slinging mud he’s a professional musician and music teacher and an avid traveler and adventurer.
 Every workshop he’s a part of benefits from his musical talents, his energy, and his skill as a teacher.

 About the Be the Change Project